smasky/SWAT-UQ/README.md

 2. **File Control:** For model calibration tasks — such as streamflow and water quality,  users only need to prepare a set of `.txt` files to complete the entire setup process.

-3. **End-to-End Workflow Integration:** With the support of  [UQPyL](https://github.com/smasky/UQPyL), users can efficiently carry out the complete modelling-based workflows: sensitivity analysis -> optimization -> back-substitution.
+3. **Workflow Integration:** With the support of  [UQPyL](https://github.com/smasky/UQPyL), users can efficiently carry out the complete modelling-based workflows: sensitivity analysis -> optimization -> back-substitution.

 ### 🍭 Quick Start